 Now that they are removed, pull up your carpet or other old flooring.
 If you’re painting the walls a new color, like we did, this is this is the perfect time because you don’t have to worry about drips on the floor or taping off the baseboards!

 Also, the baseboards are ready to paint.
-The next post will be How to Paint and Install Baseboards.
+The next read How to Paint and Install Baseboards.